MohammadKN/Gym-Management/README.md

 2025

 2. Introduction
-This Gym System Project aims to make it easier to manage gym tasks.
+This Gym System Project.
 The system helps with the following:

 Member Management: Storing and managing member information (like name, ID, and membership details).
-Exercise Scheduling: Showing which exercises should be done each day and how many times (sets/repetitions).
-Healthy Meals: Providing healthy food options with information about price, nutrition, and serving size.
+Healthy Meals: Providing healthy food options with information about price, and serving size.
-To achieve this, we use data structures such as linked lists, stacks, queues, and binary search trees.
+To achieve this, we use data structures such as linked lists, stacks, Binary Search, Bubble Sort, Linear Search, queues, and binary search trees.
 These structures help us organize and handle data more efficiently.
-By automating common tasks, we reduce errors and save time for both gym staff and members.

 3. System Design
 3.1 Main Modules
-User Management (Login & Sign Up)

-Members can create new accounts or log in if they already have an account.
-Exercise Scheduling

-The system shows a daily or weekly workout plan.
-Each exercise has a specific number of sets and repetitions.
+User Management (Add User, Delete User, Search for a user)

 Healthy Meal Service

-Members can view a list of healthy meals with details (price, nutrition facts, size).
+Members can view a list of healthy meals with details (price, size).
 They can buy these meals directly through the system.
 3.2 Data Structures Used

-Stack
+Stack:
 Could store recent user actions or track the most recent meal purchases.

-Queue
+Queue:
 Useful for a waiting list if a class or trainer is popular (first-come, first-served).

-Linked List
+Linked List:
 Can store member details or workout schedules, allowing easy insertion or deletion of records.

-Binary Search Tree (BST)
+Binary Search Tree (BST):
 Can store meals or members in a way that makes searching for a specific ID faster (compared to a normal list).
 (Your actual code might use different names or focus on certain structures.
 Feel free to modify this list.)

+Linear Search:
+we used it to find a specific item if it is stored or not.

+Binary Search:
+it can search over an array in less time compared to the linear search.

 4. Key Features and Operations
 Add New Member